 The Ontario Heritage Act gives the legal power to municipal governments (councils) to designate heritage properties.
-Amendments to the act in 2005 give the Ontario Heritage Trust the authority to advise the Minister of Tourism and Culture on heritage designations of provincially significant properties – an important new power that will help preserve Ontario's built and cultural heritage well into the future.
+Amendments to the act in 2005 give the Ontario Heritage Trust the authority to advise the Minister of Tourism, Culture and Sport on heritage designations of provincially significant properties – an important new power that will help preserve Ontario's built and cultural heritage well into the future.

 Please note that: